MicrosoftDocs/azure-devops-docs/docs/reference/xml/weblayout-xml-elements.md

 You use the **WebLayout** element to define the layout and controls that appear on work item forms displayed through the web portal.
 It supports the [new work item experience](../process/new-work-item-experience.md).
 It is in addition to the [**Layout** element](all-form-xml-elements-reference.md) which defines the form elements that appear when viewed through Visual Studio and other non-web clients.

 > [!IMPORTANT]
-> This topic applies to project customization for Hosted XML and On-premises XML (TFS 2017 and later versions) process models.
+> This article applies to project customization for Hosted XML and On-premises XML (TFS 2017 and later versions) process models.
 For TFS 2015 and earlier versions, see [Layout XML element reference](layout-xml-element-reference.md).
 >
 > For the Inheritance process model, see [Customize a process](../../organizations/settings/work/customize-process.md).
 For an overview of process models, see [Customize your work tracking experience](../customize-work.md).